Design Tip#24 – Use Visual Indication and Text Message to Explain Errors

 To encourage minimalist design, it’s tempting to use only the color to indicate an error, however, it is better to provide a related icon and text message.

-A well-designed empty state uses visuals to show the purpose of the app and suggests actions that the user can take in response to an empty state.
+Well-designed empty states use visuals to show the purpose of the app and suggest actions that the user can take in response to the empty state.
+See best practices to design an empty state for your application.

 A multi-line input control is used to get longer, open-ended responses.
 Design the layout of the control in a way that makes it clear to the user that they can enter multiple lines of text.